Swapnil-Ahirwar/t3d-model-viewer/README.md

 This is based on three.js library.

 ## Features
-- Export a 3D model and we will retain the upload model with us.
+- Export a 3D model and we will retain the uploaded model with us.
-- Render differ models on our viewer with is compatible with any device.
+- Render different models on our responsive viewer.
-- Control the projection, size, angle all with your cursor.
+- Control the projection, size, angle all with just your cursor.

 ## Tech
 - [AngularJS] - HTML enhanced for web apps!